• Skip to primary navigation

 Read less

-Hillsborough Playgroup
+Hillsborough Playgroups

 Grapevine staff set up the room with fun, developmentally appropriate activities for the children, such as painting, playdough, puzzles, games, etc. All activities are facilitated by staff with a goal of enhancing social skills such as cooperation and communication.
 The children have the opportunity to socialize and play with other children while the parents take time to chat and relax.